Bruce and Brandon

 If you benefit from what you find here, show your appreciation with a contribution.
 Doing so will assure our continued presence on line, and expansion into new areas of interest over time.
-We have many plans
+As it

-extended to the limit of available resources.
-Cast your vote for our future by clicking the image belos.Please note that Iron Crane Dojo is not a "not for profit" organization.
+stands, we are stretched to the limit of available resources.
+Cast your vote for our future by clicking the image below.Please note that Iron Crane Dojo is not a “not for profit” organization.
 Donations are not tax

 deductible.
 Whether you able to donate or not, please understand you will remain our friend and continue to be welcomed at Iron Crane Dojo.

 This falls under the heading If you haven’t done it yet, you should.

 The final resting place of Bruce Lee (Nov.
 27, 1940 - July 20, 1973), and his son Brandon Lee (Feb.

 1, 1965 - Mar.
 31, 1993) is Lakeview Cemetery in Seattle, Washington.
 The family of Bruce and Brandon Lee has long maintained an elegant, tasteful, and comfortable viewing site for those many

 At the time of his passing Bruce Lee had exploded onto the American scene with the release of Enter the Dragon

 .
 Though his name had resonated on the martial arts scene for some time, it was news of his passing that induced me to first see him on the big screen.
 It turned out to be one of those life

 moments cemented into my memory.
 I remember it as clearly as breakfast this morning.